-The INFJ personality is characterized as a counselor—someone who is conscientious, intuitive, empathetic, and creative.
+The INFJ personality is characterized as a counselor—someone conscientious, intuitive, empathetic, and creative.
 Scoring as an INFJ means your personality type is reflected in these four qualities: Introverted, Intuition, Feeling, and Judging.
-INFJ career advice encourages the pursuit of careers in healthcare, education, social work, human resources, clergy, and the arts.
+INFJ career advice encourages the pursuit of careers in health care, education, social work, human resources, clergy, and the arts.

 What is an INFJ like?

 The Myers–Briggs Type Indicator (MBTI) categorizes 16 personalities types.
 INFJs make up only 1-3% of the general population, making it the rarest personality type.
 They are quiet and reserved individuals, preferring to have a few close friends rather than a wide circle of acquaintances.
 INFJs value their privacy and are sensitive, goal-oriented, and perfectionistic.
 Often referred to on their MBTI test as counselors or idealists, their empathetic and thoughtful nature is seen as altruistic and insightful.
 INFJ careers should make the most out of these strengths.

 INFJs are behind-the-scenes players.
 Careers for INFJs often match up well with careers for introverts.
 Though quiet, they are dedicated and principled workers who can be called upon to take the lead and carry out complex projects.
 INFJs enjoy peaceful work environments where they have the time and space to fully develop their ideas and work out plans.
 They should favor career choices that point them towards meaningful, humanity-based causes that contribute to others’ well-being.
 INFJs are more likely to manage a large team and have above-average salaries.
 There are many suitable careers for INFJs in the current economy.